deadbeast38030/The-GPT-Challenge/README.md

 > GitHub: [https://github.com/RunanywhereAI/runanywhere-sdks](https://github.com/RunanywhereAI/runanywhere-sdks)

-farmphile AI uses the **AnyWhere SDK** by RunanywhereAI to perform all neural network inference directly on the device.
+Farmphile AI uses the **AnyWhere SDK** by RunanywhereAI to perform all neural network inference directly on the device.
 This enables:

 - **Zero-latency inference** — no round-trip to cloud servers
 - **Privacy-first** — images and audio never leave the device